 Then, you can click on Install it for me now! to start the installation process.
 This can take several minutes.
-As soon as the installation is completed, you’ll receive an email containing the link and login information for your new WordPress site.
+As soon as the installation is complete, you’ll receive an email containing the link and login information for your new WordPress site.

-Step 6: Tweak Your Blog’s Appearance with a Theme
+Step 2: Tweak Your Blog’s Appearance with a Theme

 A theme works like a template you can install on your site, which determines its layout and overall design.
-Some themes also include additional functionality, and they can come in both free and premium varieties.
+Some themes also include additional functionality, and they come in both free and premium varieties.

 As you can see, there’s even a search filter called Blog.
-If you select this, you’ll be able to see all the themes specifically created with blogs in mind.
+If you select this, you’ll be able to see all the themes specifically created with blogs in mind:

 After the theme installs, you can select Activate to set it as the current theme for your site.

-Step 7: Customize Your Blog With Plugins
+Step 3: Customize Your Blog With Plugins

 The process for finding and using plugins is very similar to how themes work.
 You simply need to download and install a plugin, at which point it will become active on your site.
-You can find lots of free options in the WordPress Plugin Directory.
+You can find lots of free options in the WordPress Plugin Directory: